aschmiedeke/gbtdocs/docs/references/backends.rst

 Backends
 ########

 VEGAS is the backend for spectral line observing.
 VEGAS can also be used for pulsar observing (VEGAS Pulsar Modes, VPM).
+The Cyclic Spectroscopy backend can also be used for Pulsar observations.
 The GBT has two continuum backends: The Digital Continuum Receiver (DCR) and the Caltech Continuum Backend (CCB).
 There is a single dish mode for the Very Long Baseline Array (VLBA) backend that is available for high time-resolution observations.
 Planetary radar uses a specialized backend.

 .. grid:: 1 2 2 2